trieule50/trieu-le-portfolio/README.md

 - React.js

 ## About Me
 Hi!
-I'm Trieu, a civil engineer turn software engineer.
+I'm Trieu, a civil engineer turned software engineer.
 As a civil engineer, I enjoy solving problems in the most unorthodox way and creating projects that the general public uses everyday.
 During my time in project management, I became very passionate about technology more specifically, artificial intelligence in construction.
 And on May 2021, I made a decision to study software engineering from a coding bootcamp - General Assembly - in hope to make a bigger impact on society.

 I enjoy working with React and JavaScript!